international employment law firm alliance L&E Global

 Maternity / Paternity Leave

-Female employees are entitled to take maternity leave of up to 42 weeks (26 weeks ‘ordinary maternity leave’ and 16 weeks ‘additional maternity leave’) provided the employer is given at least four weeks’ notice of the commencement of such leave.
+Female employees, and transgender men who obtain a gender recognition certificate and subsequently give birth, are entitled to take maternity leave of up to 42 weeks (26 weeks ‘ordinary maternity leave’ and 16 weeks ‘additional maternity leave’) provided the employer is given at least four weeks’ notice of the commencement of such leave.
 The maternity leave must include at least two weeks leave before the date of the birth and at least four weeks leave after the birth.
 An employer is not obliged to pay the employee during maternity leave, but the employee may qualify for maternity benefit from the State during ordinary maternity leave only.
 While an employee is also entitled to take up to 16 weeks’ additional maternity leave, no State maternity benefit is available.

 Employees who are fathers, or partners in same sex relationships who have newly adopted a child, are statutorily entitled to take 2 consecutive weeks’ unpaid paternity leave to be taken within 26 weeks of the child’s birth (or date of adoption placement).
 There is no obligation on an employer to pay an employee on paternity leave.
 An employee may be entitled to a social welfare benefit from the State, provided they have sufficient PRSI contributions.